Elimination Diet

 Finding allergens

-If a baby is sensitive to one thing they may be sensitive to other common allergens too so it can be trial and error to know which foods to avoid.4 Because of this, it is not advisable to substitute anything potentially allergenic during an elimination trial.
+If a baby is sensitive to one allergen they may be sensitive to other common allergens too and it can be trial and error to know which foods to avoid.3 Because of this, it is not advisable to substitute anything potentially allergenic during an elimination trial.
 For example unless you know for sure that your baby doesn’t react to soy, avoid substituting soy products for dairy during an elimination trial, because soya is also highly allergenic.
-To narrow down likely allergens consider:
+If the baby’s mother or father are known to be intolerant to a food there is a higher chance that this could be a problem food for their baby as well.
+4 To narrow down likely allergens affecting yourself and/or your baby consider:

 • Keeping a food diary.
 Keeping a food diary can help to pinpoint offending foods.
 Try keeping a record of what you have eaten alongside your baby’s behaviour such as fussy behaviour, abnormal nappies, rashes or sleeping disturbances.